-- 1. Add this tree to the the official list of prohibited trees - 2.
+- 1. Make this a prohibited tree in Northfield - 2.
 Direct the city staff to identify and remove these trees from public locations in as timely a manner as feasible to prevent the propagation of more trees. - 3.
 Requests staff to notify the Park and Recreation Advisory Board, educate the public, inform area nurseries, and develop public relations means to help those affected by loss of the trees understand why they need to be removed.